kausalflow/kirsche/docs/tutorials/index.md

 Using a bib file:

 ```
-kirsche metadata -b path/to/your/bib/file -m save/to/file/path
+kirsche metadata -sb path/to/your/bib/file -tm save/to/file/path
 ```